neurdb/neurbench/README.md

 Please check the documentation [here](./benchmarks/lqos/README.md).

-The main code for the benchmarks is in `benchmarks/lqos`.
+The main code for the benchmarks is in `benchmarks/lqos` and `neuralbench/query`.

 ### Learn Concurrency Control